CN3ves/5-/docs/index.md

 ### 2.2 Actions
 *[top]()*

-During conflict, **each player is allowed to move and choose one other actions each turn** with a potential defence action being called if the character is attacked.
+During conflict, **each player is allowed one free move action and choose one other actions each turn** with a potential defence action being called if the character is attacked.
 Actions are free-form and if the player comes up with an idea, that should be implemented within reason.
 As such, **each player must describe their intended action each turn.** Basic actions include:

   > **Move action**: cover 1 "space" of movement, stand up, tumble or any other movement skill.
   > **Attack action**: actively attempt to damage a target's position *(either with sword or word!)*